IlDirettore95/PersonalSite/_portfolio/Stray.markdown

 This can be used to reach high places or throw object to enemies (or enemies to walls).

 ## What I learned

+This was a deep dive into Unity and Game Programming.
+I made use of 3D math to control the player and to manipulate objects.
+Even collisions were handled by hand using various type of casts.

+For the next project I thought that would have been essential starting to structure the software better using Design Patterns.
+Also an event driven approeach could save me a lot of headache.